yixiao1/Action-Based-Representation-Learning/README.md

 ### Related Publications:
 Our work is built using the following frameworks:
  * [Coiltraine](https://github.com/felipecode/coiltraine), which can be used to easily train and manage the trainings of imitation learning networks jointly with evaluations on the CARLA simulator.
  * [Cexp](https://github.com/felipecode/cexp), which is a interface to the CARLA simulator and the scenario runner to produce fully usable environments.
-These environments are driving routes/situations where you can train or benchmark your agent.

 -------------------------------------------------------------
 ### Experiments Summary